damianh/LittleForker/README.md

 ### 1. ProcessExitedHelper

-This helper is typically used by "child" processes to monitor a "parent" process so that it exits itself when the parent exists.
+This helper is typically used by "child" processes to monitor a "parent" process so that it exits itself when the parent exits.
 It's also safe guard in co-operative shut down if the parent failed to signal correctly (i.e. it crashed).